AriFordsham/GHCWiki/implementing-trees-that-grow/handling-source-locations.md

 sL1(LL sp _)=LL sp
 ```

-- We may, or may not, assume that open extension typefamily instances for GHC-specific decorations are nested, such that they call a closed typefamily to choose the extension based on the index.
+- Although we assume typefamily instances are nested (to help with resolving constraint solving), we may, or may not, assume that these extension typefamily instances for GHC-specific decorations are closed.

 >
 > For example, instead of a list of open type family instances

 ```
-typeinstanceXApp(GHCPs)=()typeinstanceXApp(GHCRn)=()typeinstanceXApp(GHCTc)=Type
+typeinstanceXApp(GHC p)=XAppGHC p
+typefamilyXAppGHC(p ::Phase)typeinstanceXAppGHCPs=()typeinstanceXAppGHCRn=()typeinstanceXAppGHCTc=Type
 ```

 >